pospi/jschema.binding/README.md

 - `changesPropagated()`<br />
 	Flag that changes have been dealt with and reset the status of `isDirty()`.

+### Utility Methods ###

+These methods are internal to JSchema most of the time, but they're there to use if you wish.

+- `JSchema.pathToSchemaUri(attr, backwards, schema, model)`<br />
+	Provides translation between the dot-notation syntax used by JSchema and the internal URI format of any JSONSchema.
+When `backwards` is true, the translation is from a schema URI to JSchema dot-notated string. `model` is an internal argument and can optionally be provided to cache the schema's fragment identifier character somewhere for subsequent runs.

+- `JSchema.extendAndUnset()`<br />
+	Exactly the same as [jQuery's `extend()`](http://api.jquery.com/jQuery.extend/), except that it always expects variable length arguments and allows you to unset existing values in the first object by setting properties to `undefined` in subsequent objects.
+This method both augments the first object passed and returns it.

+- `JSchema.dotSearchObject(target, attr, returnParent, createSubobjects, topLevelSchema)`<br />
+	Manages dot notation handling of object properties.
+This method is capable of performing various tasks on objects depending on the arguments passed in:
+	- To simply retrieve properties from a javascript object, pass the object in as `target` and the attribute to read as a string.
+The method returns the property or `undefined` if it doesn't exist.
+	- For editing of objects, pass `returnParent = true`.
+The method then returns a 3-element array consisting of a reference to the object's parent element (or the original target object if reading a top-level property), index of the target object within the parent and dot-notated string targeting the parent element in the object's hierarchy.
+These three values can be used together to manipulate objects in any other way - deleting & changing values, popping from arrays or calling any other methods on subobjects with attached logic.
+	- Setting deeply nested data can be automated by setting both `returnParent` and `createSubObjects` to `true`.
+When activated, rather than returning `undefined` when a value is not found, the function will recurse downward and add objects into the target at all passed indexes.
+Upon reaching the final index, the newly created parent object and other values are returned as before.<br />
+	If you are setting data within a data record, you may also pass a `topLevelSchema` to the function.
+This JSONSchema can be used to determine the correct parent datatypes of new values, creating arrays instead of objects as appropriate.

+- `JSchema.isEqual(a, b)`<br />
+	Compare any two variables for equality (probably) as efficiently as possible.
+This method is pretty much taken straight from [underscore.js](http://documentcloud.github.com/underscore/).

 TODO
 ----
 - Retrieve default values from schema when **reading**